JorgePe/CodatexRFID-ev3dev/README.md

 Thanks also to David Lechner that corrected my first cable.
 Despite lots of pictures, pin2 **IS NOT** Ground.
+And re-thanks to David for the new "other-i2c" feature.

 To use the Codatex RFID Sensor:
-- connect the cable adapter to one of the EV3 input ports
+<s>- connect the cable adapter to one of the EV3 input ports</s>
 - configure the port for 'other-i2c' mode (see 'init-port.sh')

 NOTE: My scripts assume Input Port 1 is used.